tomoconaka/COVID19-HGI-clinical-value/README.md

 3. Associations with lab values. (to be updated.)

 ## 1. Survival analysis for chr3 variant
 ### 1-1.
-Cox proportional hazards model for all-cause mortality within 30 days from the date of diagnosis.
+Cox proportional hazards model for all-cause mortality from the date of diagnosis.

 Survival analysis adjusting for age, sex, age*sex, study, and genetic PCs1:10.